'Not a great look': Sign on student house during Homecoming prompts neighbor complaints

 Winnipeg man receives prison sentence for river trail attacks

-A man who pled guilty to assaulting three women and a teenage girl around Winnipeg's river trail system last year has been sentenced to 14 years in prison.
+A man who pleaded guilty to assaulting three women and a teenage girl around Winnipeg's river trail system last year has been sentenced to 14 years in prison.

 -